 |Repeated independent (Bernoulli) trials and Binomial distribution|

-The exam pattern of UNI-GAUGE consists of the marking scheme, subjects, question type, time duration and more.
-Candidates appearing for the entrance exam can check the exam pattern of Uni-GAUGE 2023 for the reference.
+The exam pattern of UNI-GAUGE consists of the marking scheme, subjects, question type, time duration, and more.
+Candidates appearing for the entrance exam can check the exam pattern of Uni-GAUGE 2024 for reference.

 Mode of Exam:

 Multiple choice questions (MCQs)